-Mr Nilsson — I memo of Time premiered in the Kiasma Theatre in autumn 2006 and visited then also in Stockholm, Perfect Performance -festival.
+Mr Nilsson — I memo of Time premiered in the Kiasma Theatre in autumn 2006.
 The second version (only in English) premiered in The National Theatre of Finland 2007 and visited Norway, Performance Festival Kunstbanken/Hamar and Teaterhuset AvantGarden/Trondheim.

 Mr Nilsson - I Memo of Time is the first instalment in the Memos of Time performance series, which is part of Tuija Kokkonen's doctoral research project "The potential nature of performance.
 Relationships to the non-human in the performance event from the perspective of duration and potentiality" in the Theatre Academy, Helsinki.